glowkeeper/glowkeeper.github.io/src/content/about/contact.md

 # Contact

 I welcome enquiries about teaching, curriculum design, software development and creative collaborations.
-You can reach me at <steve@huckle.studio>.
+You can reach me at: